Ricky Gervais Mocks Hollywood with Explicit Jokes at Globes

 True to his reputation, Gervais opened the show on Sunday with a mix of evisceration and exasperation, pretending to confuse Joe Pesci for Baby Yoda, calling the Hollywood Foreign Press Association racist and declaring Netflix's takeover of Hollywood.

-“Most of you spent less time in school than Greta Thunberg, so if you win, come up, accept your award, thank your agent and your god and (expletive) off,” he said.
+"Most of you spent less time in school than Greta Thunberg, so if you win, come up, accept your award, thank your agent and your god and (expletive) off," he said, referring to the teen climate change activist.

+Gervais said the audience full of powerful TV and movie executives were all "terrified" of journalist Ronan Farrow, who won a Pulitzer for his reporting on disgraced Hollywood mogul Harvey Weinstein, who goes on trial in New York City on Monday for sexual assault.
+Gervais told the crowd about Farrow: "He's coming for you."

+After another Weinstein joke that earned a sharp response toward the end of the broadcast, he snapped back at the crowd, "I didn't do it.
+You did it."

 When some groaned about his joke about the former financier Jeffrey Epstein, who killed himself in jail after being arrested for allegedly sex trafficking girls, he responded: “Shut up.
 I know he's your friend.”